bcomnes/node-handbook/README.md

 2. Write a CLI interface that consumes the library, and bundle it with the library (bonus points if you write it to accept [`stdin` so that it can be piped together](https://nodejs.org/api/process.html#process_process_stdin) with other tools.)
 3. Finally, write a separate, ecosystem specific module that requires your generic library and provides the correct interface to grunt/gulp etc.

 Step 3 is often optional.
-Write these interface with task runners that you care about, and support contributors who ant to write an task-runner specific interface for your module.
+Write these interface with task runners that you care about, and support contributors who want to write an task-runner specific interface for your module.

 ## Utopia `npm`